Music in Nazi Germany: Hindemith and Furtwängler

+Jean Sibelius as Hitlers favorite composer

+Goebbels appointed Finnish Jean Sibelius to lead the Nazis' composer organization in 1934.
+Adolf Hitler awarded his favorite composer the Goethe Medal in 1935 for his music, which was said to "overflow with national spirit."
+That same year, Sibelius received another honor from the Nazis—the Brahms Medal.

+The Sibelius Society was established on Goebbels' orders in April 1942.
+Additionally, from 1941 onwards, Sibelius received an artist's pension from Germany, amounting to half the average annual income of a German citizen at the time.

+As a gesture of gratitude, Finland’s national broadcaster Yleisradio sent a speech by Sibelius to Berlin, in which he referred to the shared destiny of Finland and Germany.
+Finland fought alongside Germany in World War II.

+In the Wehrmacht’s guidebook for soldiers Sibelius’ music was described as follows: "Heroic audacity and a tendency toward mystical contemplation go hand in hand, as does an awareness of life’s hardships and a love for serene and mysterious nature.
+No one else can sense the soul of a people and a fatherland as he can."

+Sibelius also supported the Greater Finland project (which aimed at territorial expansion).
+His wife, Aino Sibelius, was also known for her pro-Nazi views and tried to involve her husband in Nazi events.
+At Ainola, the Sibelius home in Järvenpää, it is said that the Heil Hitler salute was even used when like-minded guests visited.

+When SS officers visited Ainola, Jean Sibelius wished Germany’s arms a swift victory.

 Degenerate Music

 In May 1938, as part of the first Reich Music Rally, Hans Severus Ziegler assembled in Düsseldorf an exhibition of "Degenerate Music" (Entartete Musik).
 Ziegler, the manager of the national theatre in Weimar, was inspired by the tremendously popular "Degenerate Art Exhibition" which had been presented the year before in Munich.
 The exhibition featured sections on Jewish composers and conductors, modernist and atonal music, jazz, and other subjects.
 Ziegler positioned the show as presenting examples of Cultural Bolshevism, saying at the opening ceremony:

-What's been gathered together in [this] exhibition constitutes the portrayal of a true witches' sabbath and the most frivolous spiritual-artistic cultural bolshevism and a portrayal of the triump of subhumanity, of arrogant Jewish insolence and total spiritual senile dementia.
+What's been gathered together in [this] exhibition constitutes the portrayal of a true witches' sabbath and the most frivolous spiritual-artistic cultural bolshevism and a portrayal of the triumph of subhumanity, of arrogant Jewish insolence and total spiritual senile dementia.

 Booths had been installed where attendees could listen to specially made records with excerpts of "Degenerate Music".
 However, long lines at the booth for Kurt Weill's Threepenny Opera showed that not all of the music presented at the exhibition was disliked by the public.

 Ziegler had mounted the show with help from Rosenberg's staff, so it was perhaps inevitable that Goebbels would not totally approve of it.
 He wrote in his diary that the exhibition was "getting a lot of criticism.
 I get the objectionable parts removed."
 Goebbels' disapproval may account for the exhibition running only for three weeks.